AlifePlus SISKI Synergy (APS): Technical Analysis

 License

-Both AlifePlus and xlibs use the PolyForm Perimeter License.
-The usage guide explains what is permitted.
+Both AlifePlus and xlibs use the PolyForm Perimeter License 1.0.0.

 RequirementStatusDetail

-No automated extractionBrokenComplete source was provided to a code generation tool.
-The resulting code reproduces internal conventions character-for-character.
+Source fed to AIBrokenComplete AP/xlibs source provided to a code generation tool.
+Reproduces internal conventions character-for-character.